 procedure body is ghost.
 Moreover, we don't need to add any contract to

-Max_Array takes as arguments two arrays of the same length (but not
+Max_Array takes two arrays of the same length (but not

-necessarily starting and ending at the same indexes) and returns an array
+necessarily with the same bounds) as arguments and returns an array with

-of the maximum values between its arguments at each index.
+each entry being the maximum values of both arguments at that index.

-This program is correct, but GNATprove cannot prove that
+This program is correct, but GNATprove can't prove that

-B (the unproved index check) or even that it stays in the bounds of its type (the unproved overflow check).
+B (the unproved index check) or even that it's

+always within the bounds of its type (the unproved overflow check).
 Indeed,

 when checking the body of the loop, GNATprove forgets everything about the

 Let's add a loop invariant that states that